RIMESINT/dataex-client/docs/index.md

 ### Example

 Let's take a look at a quick example of one of the above commands.
 It's as easy as typing the command into your favourite terminal.
-Suppose we want to download a netCDF subset file from model `hres` for parameters `u10, swvl1, t2m`.
+Suppose we want to download a netCDF subset file from model `ecmwf-hres` for parameters `u10, swvl1, t2m`.
 We can use the following command,

 ```
-$ dataex_netcdf_subset.py --model_type hres --params u10,swvl1,t2m --latbounds 40.3 60.0 --lonbounds 90.0 120.0 --output /home/user/hres_subset.nc
+$ dataex_netcdf_subset.py --model_type ecmwf_hres --ecmwf_hres_params u10,swvl1,t2m --latbounds 40.3 60.0 --lonbounds 90.0 120.0 --output $HOME/emwf_hres_subset.nc

 ```
 Alternatively, you can use short forms of the option names used in the above command.